LekovicMilos/theunittask/README.md

 - Using Tailwind CSS for styling
 - Using shadcn component library
 - Using redux for state management (adding and deleting colors)
-- Listing colors in the table, adding, deleting and filtering colors
+- Listing colors in the table, adding, deleting, filtering and sorting colors
 - Color details dialog
 - Validation while adding colors using zod
 - Responsive design